Board of Directors

 After the horrific attacks of September 11, 2001, Hala’s experiences as an immigrant and a Muslim woman led her to address bias, stereotypes, racism, and xenophobia – she formed and continues to manage the Professionals VIP Network, an educational forum, to address the lack of racial and cultural diversity and representation in both the business and civic sectors including the lack of voter participation by engaging citizens and public leaders in civic dialogue and calling them to action on key legislative and philanthropic initiatives.
 In her different leadership roles, Hala’s work resulted in the mobilization of diverse constituencies, increased interfaith dialogue, and the passage of legislation and initiatives to address public safety - hate crimes, bullying, racism, and government overreach, including the: 2016 “Know Your Classmates” anti-bullying campaign, the 2017 Non-Cooperation with Identity Based Registry Ordinance in response to the Trump Muslim ban, and a July 2020 resolution “Opposing India’s exclusionary National Register of Citizens and Citizenship Amendment Act.”
 Hala has been honored by the League of Women Voters, San Francisco Chapter as a “Rising Star”; presented by the City and County of San Francisco with Commendations for the transfer of the Old Mint Building, a National Historic Landmark from the federal General Services Administration (GSA) to CCSF and with a Commendation for her service on the Human Rights Commission; featured by KTVU Channel 2 News; interviewed by the NY Times and the SF Chronicle; recognized for her leadership for the San Francisco Women’s March in 2020, and recently honored with a prestigious 2022 Multiplying Good Jefferson Award. |

-Jumi KimJumi Kim has been a featured soloist at numerous concerts collaborating with several orchestras and ensembles in the Bay Area and the Central Coast, including Symphony of the Vines, Santa Ynez Valley Master Chorale, and Opera San Luis Obispo.
-Ms. Kim taught voice at Indiana Wesleyan University in Marion, IPFW (Indiana University-Purdue University Fort Wayne), and Cuesta College in San Luis Obispo.
-She received her doctoral degree in vocal performance from Ball State University, master's from Indiana University, and bachelor's from Ewha Woman's University in Seoul, Korea.
-Currently, Ms. Kim is an active soloist in the Bay Area while serving as executive director of Celeste Solo Ensemble, concert series director at the Interfaith Center at the Presidio, and music director at Grace Presbyterian Church in Walnut Creek.
+Ms. Kim regularly performs contemporary repertoire at national conferences, including the College Music Society, Composition in Asia, and the Korean Composer Festival.
+An experienced educator, she has taught voice at Indiana Wesleyan University, Indiana University –Purdue University Fort Wayne (IPFW), and Cuesta College in San Luis Obispo.
+She holds a Doctoral degree in Vocal Performance from Ball State University, a Master’s from Indiana University, and a Bachelor’s from Ewha Woman’s University in Seoul, Korea.
+Currently based in the Bay Area, Ms. Kim maintains an active performing career while serving as executive director of the Celeste Solo Ensemble, concert series director at the Interfaith Center at the Presidio, and music director at Grace Presbyterian Church in Walnut Creek. |

 Tara MochizukiTara Mochizuki is a native San Franciscan, a practicing Jodo Shinshu Buddhist and a lifetime member of the Girl Scouts of the U.S.A.
 She became acquainted with the Interfaith Center at the Presidio when she was looking for a site for an Interfaith Service for the Girl Scouts of San Francisco.
 Since 2014, ICP has partnered with the Girl Scouts to sponsor an annual interfaith service celebrating the anniversary of the founding of GSUSA and the various faith traditions of its members.
 Tara joined the ICP Board in 2020.
 In addition to serving on the ICP Board, Tara is a member of the National Buddhist Committee on Scouting, the Archdiocese of San Francisco Scouting Committee and the GSUSA Interfaith Committee.
 Tara attended the University of California, Berkeley; the University of California, San Francisco, School of Pharmacy (Pharm.D., 1972) and the University of California, Berkeley, School of Law (J.D., 1985).